 On today’s date in 1921, a proclamation published in the Royal Mint’s annual report described the design of Canada’s forthcoming five-cent coin, which would be composed of nickel.

-According to the 56th edition of the Charlton Standard Catalogue of Canadian Coins (published in 2002), about 2.5 million 1921-dated five-cent coins were struck in .800 silver before the Mint decided to switch to a pure nickel coin; however, most of these silver pieces were melted after the Mint authorized the nickel coin in May 1921.
+About 2.5 million 1921-dated five-cent coins were struck in .800 silver before the Mint decided to switch to a pure nickel coin, according to the 56th edition of the Charlton Standard Catalogue of Canadian Coins (published in 2002); however, most of these silver pieces were melted after the Mint authorized the nickel coin in May 1921.

 It’s estimated only about 400 1921 silver five-cent coins survived; today, these surviving silver coins – dubbed “The Prince of Canadian Coins” – are among the rarest and most valuable Canadian circulation coins.
 What’s believed to be the finest-known specimen (in Professional Coin Grading Service Mint State-67) realized $115,000 USD (not including taxes or buyer’s premium) in Heritage Auction’s 2010 January Signature World Coin Auction #3008.